lucaong/cubdb/FAQ.md

 In some situations though, it can be advisable to avoid auto compaction and compact your database manually.
-One example is if you are performing a one-off import of a lot of data: in this case, it makes sense to import all of it, and manually trigger a compaction only afterwards.
+One example is if you are performing a one-off data import: in this case, it makes sense to import all data, and manually trigger a compaction only afterwards.
 This reduces disk contention during the import.
 Note that you can turn auto compaction on or off at runtime with `CubDB.set_auto_compact/2`.

-## What is file sync?
+## What does file sync mean?

-When you write to a file, your operative system will often buffer writes in memory, and actually write them in the file system only later.
-This makes write operations faster, because file system access is expensive, and buffering batches together several writes in one single operation.
+When you write to a file, your operative system usually buffers writes in memory, and actually writes them in the file system only later.
+This makes write operations faster: file system access is expensive, and buffering batches together several writes in one single operation.
 The drawback is that, should a power failure happen before the buffer is written to the file system, data that was held in the buffer might be lost.
-When you want to be sure that data is safe in the file system, you have to tell the operative system to "file sync", which means to flush the buffer to disk.
+When you want to make sure that data is safe in the file system, you have to tell the operative system to "file sync", which means to flush the buffer to disk.

 With `CubDB`, you can chose to automatically sync each write operation, or to manually sync when you prefer.
 If you need faster write performance, but you are